 We have action plans covering relevant protected characteristics (Appendix 2).
 These describe how we are taking action to fulfil both the general and specific duties.

-Our action plans are cross referenced with the School Improvement Plan, which ensures that they are checked, monitored and evaluated systematically.
+Action plans are cross referenced with the School Improvement Plan, which ensures that they are checked, monitored and evaluated systematically.
+Action plans show:

-The action plans show: